emilypx/appfair.github.io/index.md

 You can use these forums to contact the developer(s) of the app.
 Organizations that are removed from GitHub will have the effect of removing that organization's app from being visible or installable from the **App Fair.app** catalog.

-### Can App Fair apps be installed on non-macOS platforms?
+### What platforms do App Fair apps support

 The integration phase of the App Fair builds and packages all apps for both macOS and iOS, but the **App Fair.app** catalog browser is currently only available for macOS 12 on ARM & Intel processors.

+### Can the `.ipa` release artifacts be side-loaded on iOS devices?

+Side-loading the `.ipa` build artifacts is not well tested at this time.

 ### Why do apps need to target both macOS and iOS?

 The integration phase of the App Fair process will build your app's fork for both macOS and iOS, even though they are currently only installable using the macOS **App Fair.app** catalog browser application.
 This is in order to be able to run your app's unit tests in a sandboxed environment, as well as automatically generating screenshots for users to preview in a catalog browser.

-### What is the target OS for App Fair applications
+### What are the target OS versions for App Fair applications?

 In order to be able to utilize the Swift 5.5 concurrency features (async/await & actors), App Fair apps target macOS 12 and iOS 15.
 Note that the [Fair/FairCore](https://github.com/appfair/Fair/tree/main/Sources/FairCore) target is compatible with Swift 5.4 in order to use macOS 11 as the build host.